stickiedoesntanimate/RhythmHeavenColor/README.md

-Rhythm Heaven for the gamboy color????? 😱😱😱😱
+Rhythm Heaven for the gameboy color????? 😱😱😱😱

-lmao i dont have the files on me :sob: